xinzhou93/CS280A/content/Project4.md

 | Learning rate | 5e-4 | Standard Adam learning rate |
 | Near/far bounds | 0.01 - 1.0 | Wide bounds to avoid clipping |

-## Results and Discussion

-The final model achieved approximately $20$ dB PSNR, which falls short of the target $23$ dB but represents a reasonable result for real-world data.
-The reconstruction is recognizable and captures the overall shape and appearance of the duck, though it appears noticeably blurrier compared to the Lego dataset.

-Several factors contribute to this lower quality.
-First, real-world complexity introduces challenges such as varying lighting conditions across captures, potential motion blur from hand-held photography, and reflective surfaces on the table that create inconsistent appearances.
-Second, the limited training data of $74$ views, while sufficient for basic reconstruction, provides less coverage.
-Finally, camera calibration uncertainty from pose estimation introduces small errors in camera positions and orientations, unlike the perfect poses used for Lego.

-This project yielded several important lessons about real-world NeRF training.
-Most significantly, uniform camera distances proved more critical than simply maximizing the total number of images—filtering out the outer camera loop dramatically improved results despite reducing image count.
-Additionally, wide near/far bounds $(0.01-1.0)$ proved safer for real-world scenes where exact depth ranges are uncertain, allowing the network to learn scene boundaries rather than being constrained by potentially inaccurate estimates.
-Overall, this experience demonstrated that real-world NeRF reconstruction is significantly more challenging, requiring careful attention to data quality and hyperparameter tuning to achieve acceptable results.

 ## Training Progression

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">